 A donor-advised fund (DAF) provides donors with a centralized charitable giving vehicle.
-It allows philanthropically inclined individuals, families and corporations to make an irrevocable charitable gift to a public charity that sponsors a DAF program and take an immediate tax deduction.
+It allows philanthropically inclined individuals, families and corporations to make an irrevocable charitable gift to a participating public charity and take an immediate tax deduction.

 How Does It Work?

-- Advise the investment allocation of the donated assets (any investment growth is tax-free)
+- Advise the investment allocation of the donated assets (any investment growth is tax-free).

-- Recommend grants to qualified public charities of your choice
+- Recommend grants to qualified public charities of your choice.

-- Simplicity—The DAF sponsor handles all record-keeping, disbursements, and tax receipts.
+- Simplicity: The DAF sponsor handles all record-keeping, disbursements, and tax receipts.

-- Tax-efficiency—Contributions are tax-deductible and any investment growth in the DAF is tax-free.
+- Tax-efficiency: Contributions are tax-deductible and any investment growth in the DAF is tax-free.
 It is also easy to donate long-term appreciated securities, eliminating capital gains taxes and allowing you to support multiple charities from one block of stock.

-- Family legacy—A donor-advised fund is a powerful way to build or continue a tradition of family philanthropy.
+- Family Legacy: A donor-advised fund is a powerful way to build or continue a tradition of family philanthropy.

 - Privacy: Donors may choose to remain anonymous to the grant recipient.